junxit/us-congress-bills-110/metadata.md

 - 2008-01-31 — Introduced in Senate
 - 2008-01-31 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S545-547)
 - 2008-01-31 — Sponsor introductory remarks on measure.
 (CR S544-545)
+- 2008-02-27 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Federal Financial Management, Government Information, Federal Services, and International Security.
+- 2008-07-30 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2008-10-01 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+Without written report.
+- 2008-10-01 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+Without written report.
+- 2008-10-01 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 1103.